konveyor/tackle-test-generator-cli/README.md

    ```

 This command will take a few minutes to run; during its execution, the Chrome browser will be started in headless
 mode to launch the petclinic webapp for crawling and test generation.
+The  `--verbose` option redirects crawl
+logs to a file called `<app-nane>_crawljax_runner.log`.
+You can view the progress of crawling via the
+command `tail -f <logfile>`.

 ## Known Tool Issues